Hey, Bloggers and Creative Entrepreneurs!

-- If you have 10k or more followers, you can add links to your Instagram stories.
+- If you have 10k or more followers, you can add the swipe up feature to your Instagram stories.

 - If you are an influencer and not a business, we still recommend you have a business account.
 The additional tools and insights are invaluable if you work with brands.

 The creator account was introduced for public figures, content producers, artists, and influencers.